strvcom/android-chat-component/component_messages.md

 **Optional properties**:
 - `imageLoader: ImageLoader`
-  -   Defines a way how to upload picture's urls to `ImageView`s.
+  -   Defines how to upload a picture's url to `ImageView`s.
 - `onItemClick: OnClickAction<ChatItemView>`
-  -  Defines an action that is performed after a user clicks on a message.
+  -  Defines the action that is performed after a user clicks on a message.
 - `viewHolderProvider: ChatViewHolderProvider`
-  - Allows to add a custom implementations of `ViewHolders`.
+  - Allows the adding of custom implementations of `ViewHolders`.

 ```kotlin
 chatRecyclerView.init {